-All exclusions will be logged on SIMS and reports shared with Governors and LA.
+All suspensions will be logged on SIMS and reports shared with Governors and the Local Authority.
 Governors will be given the details of personalised interventions and the impact of such strategies in supporting the student to avoid further exclusions.

 Governor Panel